Last updated at Fri, 15 Dec 2023 20:58:33 GMT

 One of the biggest reveals of 2018 was a brand-new module type in MSF 5, courtesy of lead researcher and exploit dev Wei Chen, who spent big chunks of the past year experimenting with ways to evade common antivirus products.
 The

 evasion module class allows Framework users to generate evasive payloads without having to install or rely on external tools; because detect-and-evade is an ever-progressing game of cat and mouse, developers can build their own evasion modules in addition to testing and modifying the two we released at DerbyCon in October.
-You can read the full research paper here.

 Local exploitation: Privilege is a state of mind

 Metasploit gained a lot in the way of local exploitation modules, as well as local exploitation APIs for Unix and Unix-like targets, thanks to research by bcoles, h00die, timwr, and others; local exploitation modules cover VMware, macOS, Linux kernel, glibc, Solaris, and more.
 It’s now far easier to write local exploits on these platforms; thanks to improved mixins, much less custom code per module is required than before.
 The new ‘metashell’ also makes managing your privilege escalation sessions easier than ever.

 Content and community

 Ah, yes, two of our favorite things.
 Before we extol all the killer content that landed recently, we must acknowledge the community behind a huge portion of it.
 Metasploit averaged more than 90 contributors a month in 2018; of the 230 (and counting) modules that landed in Framework this year, more than 75% of them were community-driven—meaning initially contributed by non-Metasploit staff, even if the landing process was a robust collaboration.
 You can always keep an eye on top contributors on metasploit.com.
 We appreciate you all!